CytadelHosting/ansible-role-pure-ftpd/README.md

 List of users that should not be present on the PureDB database.
 These is useful to delete old FTP accounts.

+    pureftpd_mysql_virtual_users:
+      - name: vuser1
+        password: p4ssW0rd
+        homedir: /var/ftp/vuser1
+        uid: 2000
+        gid: 2000
+        quota_files: 2000
+        quota_size: 500
+        bandwidth_ul: 5
+        bandwidth_dl: 5
+        ratio_ul: 10
+        ratio_dl: 1

+List of virtual users to create using MySQL as storage method.
+All parameters but `comment` are mandatory.

+    pureftpd_mysql_virtual_deleted_users:
+      - name: vuser2

+List of users that should not be present on the MySQL database.
+These is useful to delete old FTP accounts.

     pureftpd_virtual_users_import: false

 With this property enabled, the role will import the system users as virtual users.

 It should be noted that only accounts that have shell access will be imported.
 Accounts with the shell set to nologin have to be added manually.

+### TLS

     pureftpd_tls_certificate_method: ''